How to Shop Eco-Friendly Beauty, According to Sustainability Experts

 How to Create an Eco-Friendly Beauty Routine

-Arnett and Piper urge consumers to opt for eco-friendly products, though they warn users to proceed with caution when reading labels.
+Arnett and Piper urge consumers to opt for eco-friendly products, though they warn users to proceed cautiously when reading labels.
 "There are no reliable, standardized certifications out there that make a product 'sustainable,'" says Piper, adding that while the Federal Trade Commission recently cracked down on some of the terminology among large businesses, much of the faux eco-friendly marketing terminology (often known as "greenwashing") still goes unregulated.

 Below, find their tips for shopping eco-friendly.